Contact Us

 Examine each item thoroughly

 You will find quality pieces when you shop used, but you will also encounter pieces that have minor imperfections.
 Take the time to examine each item carefully before you purchase.
 You don’t want to get home only to discover that an item has a hole or a stain you don’t think you can get out.
 Many secondhand stores won’t allow returns, so be sure you know the store’s policies before purchasing.
-They might provide exchanges or in-store credit instead, so keep that in mind when examining items.
+They might provide exchanges or in-store credit instead, so keep that in mind when examining used items.

 Take your time

 Half the fun of shopping used comes from the thrill of the hunt and finding great pieces at low prices.
 But it can take a little digging to find those pieces, so take your time.
-Browse several stores, and as we mentioned above, look over items before you purchase.
+Browse several stores, and as we mentioned above, look over used items before you purchase.

 If you don’t like it in the store, you won’t like it at home